 The schools follow an equal opportunities policy for children with special educational needs who are afforded the same rights as other children.
 This includes children who are identified as having special educational needs or disabilities and who require support that is additional or different.
-Children with the highest level of support usually have a Statement of Special Educational Needs (SEN)or an Education and Health Care Plan (EHC Plan).
+Children with the highest level of support usually have a Statement of Special Educational Needs (SEN) or an Education and Health Care Plan (EHC Plan).

-4. Specialist Provision
+4 Specialist Provision

-There is easy access to the school for disabled persons; toilets and shower facilities are available.
+There is easy access to the school for disabled persons; toilets and shower facilities are available as well as a wheelchair lift and full wheelchair access.